Concurrent lines on del Pezzo surfaces of degree one: A weighted graph on exceptional classes

 \begin{definition} By a \textsl{graph} we mean a pair $(V,D)$, where $V$ is a set of elements called \textsl{vertices}, and $D$ a subset of the powerset of $V$ of which every element has cardinality 2; elements in $D$ are called \textsl{edges}, and the \textsl{size} of the graph is the cardinality of $V$.
 By a \textsl{weighted graph} we mean a graph $(V,D)$ together with a map $\psi\colon D\longrightarrow A$, where $A$ is any set, whose elements we call \textsl{weights}; for an element $d\in D$ we call $\psi(d)$ its weight.
 If $(V,D)$ is a weighted graph with weight function~$\psi$, then we define a \textsl{weighted subgraph} of $(V,D)$ to be a graph $(V',D')$ with map $\psi'$, where $V'$ is a subset of $V$, while $D'$ is a subset of the intersection of $D$ with the powerset of $V'$, and $\psi'$ is the restriction of $\psi$ to $D'$.
 A \textsl{clique} of a weighted graph is a complete weighted subgraph.\end{definition}

 By $G$ we denote the complete weighted graph whose vertex set is $C$, and where the weight function is the intersection pairing in Pic $X$.

 When two exceptional curves intersect in a point on $X$, their corresponding classes in Pic $X$ are connected by an edge of positive weight in $G$.
-Therefore, an upper bound on the maximal number of concurrent exceptional curves on $X$ is given by the maximal size of cliques in $G$ that have only edges of positive weight.
+Therefore, an upper bound on the number of exceptional curves on $X$ that are concurrent in a point is given by the maximal size of cliques in $G$ that have only edges of positive weight.
 To study these cliques, we use the fact there is a one-to-one correspondence between the set~$C$ and the root system $E_8$.
 We describe this correspondence here.